Issue / Question

 Media Related Settings and Calibration

 The GX-Series printer can be configured by your driver, host application, or a utility.
-In these examples we will use the Zebra Designer Driver to configure the printer.
-(The configurations are sent when printing using the driver or printing the driver test page) If you are using a non-Zebra application/driver/label software determine the methods used to set these configurations and be aware the terminology for each setting in your environment may be different.
+In these examples, we will use the Zebra Designer Driver to configure the printer.
+The configurations are sent when printing using the driver or printing the driver test page.
+If you are using a non-Zebra application or driver or label software determine the methods used to set these configurations and be aware the terminology for each setting in your environment may be different.

-The Zebra Printer supports the use of many types and shapes of label/tags and knowing your media detail is important for proper configuration.
+The Zebra Printer supports the use of many types and shapes of labels or tags and knowing your media detail is important for proper configuration.

 Media Related Configurations